 REDLINE:

 9.C.2.d.vi.
-If the company uses the aggregate company experience for a group of mortality segments when determining the company experience mortality rates for each of the individual mortality segments in the group, the company shall either:
+If the company uses the aggregate company experience for a group of mortality segments when determining the company experience mortality rates for each of the individual mortality segments in the group, the company shalluse one of the following methods:

 a.
 Use techniques to further subdivide the aggregate experience into the various mortality segments (e.g., start with aggregate non-smoker and then use the conservation of total deaths principle, normalization or other approach to divide the aggregate mortality into super preferred, preferred and residual standard non-smoker class assumptions).